Francesco Di Giacomo: Life and career

-Born in La Caletta, a frazione of Siniscola, at 5 years old Di Giacomo moved to Rome with his family.
+Born in La Caletta, a frazione of Siniscola in Sardinia, at 5 years old Di Giacomo moved to Rome with his family.
 He knew keyboardist Vittorio Nocenzi during the 1971 Caracalla Pop Festival, and they formed the progressive rock band Banco del Mutuo Soccorso, which made its recording debut one year later, getting critical acclaim and commercial success.
 Di Giacomo served as lead vocalist as well as lyricist for most of the group's repertoire.
 His solo collaborations include Sam Moore, Eugenio Finardi, Elio e le Storie Tese, Kenze Neke, Piotta, Edoardo De Angelis and Bud Spencer Blues Explosion.
 Besides his musical career, he played bit parts in Federico Fellini's films Fellini Satyricon, Roma and Amarcord.

 He died on 21 February 2014 in a car accident.
 His solo album La parte migliore was released posthumously in 2019.